-As an adult, with a few more cooking techniques under my belt, I decided to make my own.
-These homemade fruit tarts have everything you loved and you can customize them with your favorite fruit preserves or pie filling.
-Here’s how to make them:
+These homemade fruit tarts have everything you loved as a kid and you can customize them with your favorite fruit preserves or pie filling.

 In a food processor add flour, salt and sugar.
 Pulse to combine.